 Ireland secured freedom from Britain in 1921 with the signing of a truce after a hard fought and bitter War of Independence.
 There were difficult conditions attached to the truce which were the painful price of freedom.
-The most famous was the seperation of Northern Ireland and its six counties into a region loyal to the United Kingdom, but another concession insisted upon by the British was the retention of what became known as the ‘Treaty ports’ at Bere Island, Lough Swilly and Spike Island.
-The supreme military importance of Spike Island was not lost on Winston Churchill who had visited the island on an inspection trip to Haulbowline in 1911, as the then head of the admirality.
-During World War one Cork harbour was a vitally important base for the American destoryer fleet when they joined the war, with as many as 35 destroyers being supported by many other military vessels.
-Churchill fought tooth and nail to retain this vital military location which added hundreds of kilometers to the capable defences of Britain.
+The most famous was the separation of Northern Ireland and its six counties into a region loyal to the United Kingdom, but another concession insisted upon by the British was the retention of what became known as the ‘Treaty ports’ at Bere Island, Lough Swilly and Spike Island.
+The supreme military importance of Spike Island was not lost on Winston Churchill who had visited the island on an inspection trip to Haulbowline in 1911, as the then head of the admiralty.
+During World War I Cork harbour was a vitally important base for the American destroyer fleet when they joined the war, with as many as 35 destroyers being supported by many other military vessels.
+Churchill fought tooth and nail to retain this vital military location which added hundreds of kilometres to the capable defences of Britain.
 He was succesful in 1921 and a British military presense remained on the island for another 17 years.

 A trade war broke out between Ireland and Britain during the 1930’s and then President Eamon Devalera negotiated a settlement.
 This included the return of Spike Island and its fort from British to Irish control, a condition passionately opposed by Winston Churchill who described Spike Island and the other treaty ports as;

 “The sentinel towers of the defences of western Europe”.